HoraceC-Dev/COT-RAG-AI/README.md

 ![RAG Example](./Screenshot%202024-09-08%20162625.png)
 --
 ## Customized RAG
 In the world of RAG, there are numerous ways to implement RAG systems with models like GPT.
-I have developed a new system that leverages semantic search to handle complex customer service queries.
+This project showcases a new system that leverages semantic search to handle complex customer service queries.

 My system works as follows: